How to install CockroachDB secure database cluster

 - Click Deploy Server

-- Choose the location of your liking for the server.
-I’m using DE-FRA1 for this tutorial.
+- Choose the location of your liking for the server, UK-LON1 in this tutorial

 - Choose a plan for your server, the $5/mo Simple plan will work fine to start with